telerik/xamarin-forms-docs/cloud-integration/amazon-web-services/connect-to-data-in-the-cloud/dynamo-db.md

         }
 		. . .

-Now that the table is ready you can add some data by adding the following method to the **ViewModel**.
+Now that the table is ready you can add some data by implementing the following method inside the **ViewModel**.

 #### **[C#] Example 4: Add items to the table**